Comparative Cultural Studies Seminar – Harvard Summer Program in Greece

 Program Dates: June 29–August 4, 2019

 The five-week-long Comparative Cultures Seminar is the oldest and one of the most successful Harvard study-abroad programs, implemented by CHS GR.
-Divided between the seaside town of Nafplio and the historical city of Thessaloniki, the program will be celebrating its seventeenth year in summer 2018.
+Divided between the seaside town of Nafplio and the historical city of Thessaloniki, the program will be celebrating its eighteenth year in summer 2019.
 Led by Harvard Professor Gregory Nagy and a founding team of Harvard-trained Senior Fellows, the program seeks to promote cross-cultural understanding by combining historical, literary, philosophical, and linguistic approaches to cultural exchange.

 The generous support from the Center for Hellenic Studies in Washington enables the program to further enhance the diversity of its student body through competitive scholarships.
 Moreover, CHS offers research fellowships to Greek Universities’ junior faculty members (lecturers, assistant professors) enabling them to participate in the program and present their research.
 The fellows also meet and interact with colleagues and students from the US and all around the world, while the team exchanges experiences and ideas about their different educational systems.
 For further information about this fellowship program, please visit CHS – CCS Fellowships.

 Since 2008, the program has benefited from the facilities and resources of the Harvard Center for Hellenic Studies Annex in Nafplio, as well.
 Seminars and workshops take place at the Center’s Iatrou Building, which also provides access to Harvard’s electronic resources and a burgeoning library.
 CHS GR supports administratively and logistically the program, while various private and public institutions have also provided generous support.
 Strong academic links, through the establishment of guest lectureships and student scholarships, have been forged with Patras University and Fudan University, in Shanghai, and Peking University, in Beijing.